evangrinalds/DS-Unit-3-Sprint-3-Productization-and-Cloud/studyguide.md

 2. What is another web development framework in Python?
 Django
 3. In this line of code: `APP = Flask(__name__)` What does `__name__` do?
 Built in variable that evaluates the name of the current module.
 4. What line of your code tells when and where "Hello World!" should be displayed? @app.route
 5. What do we need to type into the terminal to run our flask application?
+FLASK_APP=hello_world.py flask run
 # API's
 ## Coding
 API's are a common part of programming, whether setting up your own or using someone else's.
 Today we will be looking at the API for the board gaming hobby site BoardGameGeek (BGG).
 The API instructions can be found [here](https://boardgamegeek.com/wiki/page/BGG_XML_API&redirectedfrom=XML_API#).
 There are many wrappers online for the BGG API that you may use but the sample code below will use `requests` and the web scraping library `BeautifulSoup`.